DariaRosen/Tastebase/data/README.md

 #### Using MongoDB Compass:
 1. Open MongoDB Compass
 2. Connect to your database
-3. Select your database (e.g., "Tastbase")
+3. Select your database (e.g., "Tastebase")
 4. For each collection:
    - Click "Add Data" → "Import File"
    - Select the JSON file